-HCSO: Wanted suspect shoots woman in front of her daughter, grandchildren after dispute turns violent
+HCSO: Wanted suspect fatally shoots woman in front of her daughter, grandchildren after dispute turns violent

 23-year-old shooting suspect wanted for aggravated assault

-HARRIS COUNTY, Texas — A 42-year-old woman was hospitalized in critical condition Thursday morning after a man fired multiple shots at her vehicle while the victim’s daughter and four grandchildren were inside.
+HARRIS COUNTY, Texas — A 42-year-old has died after a man fired multiple shots at her vehicle while the victim’s daughter and four grandchildren were inside Thursday morning.
 The Harris County Pct.
 4 Constable’s Office is now searching for the woman’s alleged shooter.

 A warrant has been issued for the arrest of James Johnson, 23, who is charged with aggravated assault with serious bodily injury.